hdparks/AsteroidsDeepReinforcement/README.md

     </ul>
   </li>
   <li>Create a PolicyNetwork object <code>network = PolicyNetwork().cuda()</code></li>
   <li>Train the network for as long as you want using <code>train(network, # )</code> Where "#" is the desired number of iterations.
-Each iteration should take anywhere from 10-20.
-I was able to see the results above after 1800 instances of training (~6 hours)</li>
+Each iteration should take anywhere from 10-20 seconds on an average GPU.
+I was able to see the results above after 1800 instances of training (~6 hours).</li>
 </ol>